 Q: What was the role of the United States in Liberia's history?

 A: The United States played a significant role in Liberia's founding and development, providing financial support and political influence.
-However, this relationship also led to economic dependence and internal divisions.
+That said, this relationship also led to economic dependence and internal divisions.

 Q: How did colonialism affect the borders of African countries?